makovalab-psu/NoiseCancellingRepeatFinder/mock_genome/README.md

 The genome is in genome3.fa.
 Positions of the embedded motifs, in the genome, are recorded in genome3.truth.dat.

-Fake reads were sampled from this genome, separately simulating pacbio and nanopore sequencing error profiles.
-The error profiles were derived from published alignments.
-For pacbio this was 1.7% mismatch rate, 8.9% single-base insertion, 4.3% single-base deletion.
-For nanopore, this was 7.4% mismatch rate, 2.0% single-base insertion, 10.2% single-base deletion.
+Fake reads were sampled from this genome, separately simulating PacBio and Oxford Nanopore sequencing error profiles.
+The error profiles were derived from published alignments (details are, or will be, in the manuscript).
+For PacBio this was 1.7% mismatch rate, 8.9% single-base insertion, 4.3% single-base deletion.
+For Oxford Nanopore, this was 4.6% mismatch rate, 3.8% single-base insertion, 7.7% single-base deletion.

 Overall coverage (of the genome) is intended to be about 5X.
 Read lengths were pulled from a distribution with min=1K, max=20K, and mu=7,333 (the p.d.f. drops linearly from a high at 1K to zero at 20K).
+This distribution was chosen as a crude match for commonality of observed length distributions in published reads for both PacBio and Oxford Nanopore -- though both technologies can produce reads up to ten times this length, such reads are a very small part of the observed distributions.

-The reads are in genome3.pacbio.fa and genome3.nanopore.fa.
-The true alignments of the reads (to the genome) are recorded in genome3.pacbio.cigars and genome3.nanopore.cigars.
+The simulated reads are in genome3.pacbio.fa and genome3.nanopore.fa.
+True alignments of the reads, to the genome, are recorded in genome3.pacbio.cigars and genome3.nanopore.cigars.

 True alignments of the embedded motif intervals on the reads are recorded in genome3.pacbio.truth.ncrf and genome3.nanopore.truth.ncrf.
 Note that while